 How much can you get from CalFresh?

 California releases its maximum CalFresh Allotments every fiscal year.
-For this current cycle, here are the maximum monthly asset limits:
+For the current cycle started October 1, 2024, the maximum monthly asset limits are as follows:

 Do I have to pay CalFresh back?